-Rule 9006-1 TIME FOR SERVICE AND FILING OF MOTIONS AND ANSWERING PAPERS - Amended August 1, 2013
+Rule 9006-1 TIME FOR SERVICE AND FILING OF MOTIONS AND ANSWERING PAPERS - Amended December 1, 2017

 - (a) Discovery-Related Motions.
 Unless the Court orders otherwise, all motion papers under Bankruptcy Rules 7026 through 7037 shall be served at least seven (7) days before the return date.
 Where such service is made, any answering papers shall be served so as to ensure actual receipt not later than three (3) days before the return date. - (b) All Other Motions.
 Except as otherwise ordered by the Court, or required by the Bankruptcy Rules, all other motion papers shall be served at least fourteen (14) days before the return date.
-Where service is made at least fourteen (14) days before the return date, any answering papers shall be served so as to ensure actual receipt not later than seven (7) days before the return date, and reply papers shall be served so as to ensure actual receipt not later than 4:00 p.m. three (3) days before the return date, unless the Court orders otherwise. - (c) Time for Filing with Court.
+Where service is made at least fourteen (14) days before the return date, any answering papers shall be served so as to ensure actual receipt not later than seven (7) days before the return date, and reply papers shall be served so as to ensure actual receipt not later than 4:00 p.m. three (3) days before the return date or on the date any agenda is required to be filled in accordance with any case management order entered in the case, unless the Court orders otherwise.
+Untimely papers may be rejected. - (c) Time for Filing with Court.
 Unless the Court orders otherwise, all motions and answering papers shall be filed with the Clerk not later than one day following the date of service.